Stephen Kirwan, Partner

 Stephen graduated from Trinity College Dublin with a Bachelor of Laws (LLB) in 2012.
 He joined KOD Lyons Solicitors in 2013, qualifying as a solicitor having completed his traineeship with us.
 He now works in our Immigration and Public Interest law teams.
 He is the Vice Chair of the Law Society Human Rights Committee, is the lead lecturer on the Tort Law Module on the Diploma in Law in the Law Society and also guest lectures on the Certificate in Immigration Law and Practise.

-Immigration Services: Stephen offers clients a comprehensive immigration related matters ranging from advice on immigrant investor and entrepreneur visas, general and critical skills employment permits, intra-company transfers, family immigration permissions, naturalisation, Irish Citizen child, international protection and general permission to remain applications.
-Stephen lectures on the Certificate in Immigration Law and Practice Course run by the Law Society.
+Immigration Services: Stephen offers clients comprehensive advises on all immigration related matters ranging from advice on immigrant investor and entrepreneur visas, general and critical skills employment permits, intra-company transfers, family immigration permissions, naturalisation, Irish Citizen child, international protection and general permission to remain applications.
+Stephen currently lectures on the Certificate in Immigration Law and Practice Course run by the Law Society.

-Legal, Commercial and Legislative Drafting and Publications: Stephen has extensive experience in drafting and advising on deeds of partnership for companies and multi-disciplinary professionals in the healthcare sector, in drafting deeds of trusts and contracts for a variety of charities and also in drafting independent contractor agreements.
-In addition he has been the primary draughtsman on a number of Private Members Bills including most recently the Education (Amendment) Bill 2016 and the Child Care (Guardian Ad Litem Bill) and Regulations 2015.
+Legal, Commercial and Legislative Drafting and Publications: Stephen has extensive experience in drafting and advising on deeds of partnership for companies and multi-disciplinary professionals in the healthcare sector, in drafting deeds of trusts and contracts for a variety of charities and in drafting independent contractor agreements.
+In addition, he has been the primary draughtsman on a number of Private Members Bills including most recently the Education (Amendment) Bill 2016 and the Child Care (Guardian Ad Litem Bill) and Regulations 2015.
 He has also had a number of peer and non-peer reviewed academic publications in a variety of areas including EU competition law, penal law and policy, public international law and human rights law.